 All good things must come to an end.
 Or in some cases, all bad things.
 You’ve finally seen the signs that you need a new app developer and it’s time to cut the cord and say goodbye.
 The only problem is, you don’t know how to break it to them.

-Why Are You Breaking Up With Them?
+Why Are You Breaking Up With your app developer?

 Drop off the keys, Lee